Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: Introduction

+The idea of training a machine learning model to perform computations is relatively new.
+Most works in this field restrict the class of programs that the model can take as input and consist of teaching the model to understand rules for the evaluation of mathematical expressions.

+We, on the other hand, use the Lambda Calculus ($\lambda$-Calculus) as the underlying framework \cite{barendregt1984lambda}.
+Introduced by Alonzo Church in the 1930s~\cite{church1936unsolvable}, it is a simple, elegant, and Turing-complete formal system based on function abstraction that captures the notion of function definition and function application.
+It is the base for modern functional programming languages, such as OCaml, Racket, Haskell, and others \cite{michaelson2011introduction}, and it has become one of the main computational models alongside Turing Machines \cite{Hindley2006}.

+In essence, the $\lambda$-Calculus can be seen as a programming language whose programs, called $\lambda$ terms, can be subject to reductions that can be interpreted as computations performed within the formalism.
+Applying a single reduction to a term represents a one-step computation in the $\lambda$-Calculus.
+On the other hand, a full computation involves successive single reductions of a term until a \textit{ normal form} is obtained (if it has one), i.e., a term that cannot be reduced any further.

+In summary, our research question is: \textit{``Can a machine learning model learn to perform computations?''}.
+To gradually enhance our understanding of the subject matter and enable us to provide an answer to our research question, we propose the following two hypotheses. \begin{itemize} \item \textit{H1: The Transformer model can learn to perform one-step computation on Lambda Calculus.} \item \textit{H2: The Transformer model can learn to perform full computation on Lambda Calculus.} \end{itemize}

-The idea of training a machine learning model to perform computations is relatively new and involves teaching the model to understand the underlying logic and rules involved in mathematical operations.
-The majority of works in this field tend to restrict the domain of the programs the model can take as input.
-Therefore, our research question is: \textbf{``Can a Machine Learning model learn to perform computations?''}.
-Considering that computer programs do not have a fixed size, for the machine learning part, we use a sequence-to-sequence (seq2seq) model, which can take inputs and produce outputs of any length.
-Specifically, we use a model that has been widely used for several kinds of applications and also tested for symbolic tasks, the Transformer \cite{Vaswani2017}.
+Considering that lambda terms do not have a fixed size, we use a sequence-to-sequence (seq2seq) model, which can take inputs and produce outputs of any length.
+Specifically, we use a model that has been widely used for several types of applications and has also been tested for symbolic tasks: the Transformer \cite{Vaswani2017}.